MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/azure-ai-siemens-industrial-edge-content.md

-This article shows you how to run Azure AI models on Siemens Industrial Edge IoT devices and monitor those devices from a central location in Azure.
+This article shows you how to run Azure AI models on Siemens Industrial Edge Internet of Things (IoT) devices and monitor those devices from a central location in Azure.
 The architecture simplifies the integration process between Azure and Siemens Industrial AI services and focuses on two operational areas:

 - **Deploy Azure AI models to Siemens Industrial Edge devices.** This operational area includes implementing Azure Machine Learning pipelines for automated model training, evaluation, and registration.
-It also includes automating the secure and approved deployment of AI models trained on Azure from the cloud to the on-premises Siemens AI Model Manager.
+It also includes automating the secure and approved deployment of AI models trained on Azure from the cloud to the on-premises Siemens AI Model Manager (AIMM).

 - **Centralize telemetry from Siemens Industrial Edge devices in Azure.** This operational area includes pushing inference logs and metrics to the cloud, which enables centralized monitoring of edge applications in Azure.